mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 1. Distributed consensus protocols can have significant implications for privacy.
 Because activity (such as queries or transactions) are shared with many unknown parties, they have very different privacy properties than traditional client/server protocols.
 Mitigations (e.g., Private Information Retrieval; see, eg, {{PIR}}) are still not suitable for broad deployment.

 2. Their complexity and 'chattiness' typically results in significantly less efficient use of the network.
-When distributed consensus protocols use 'proof of work' at scale, energy consumption can become significant (to the point where some jurisdictions have banned its use).
+When distributed consensus protocols use proof-of-work, energy consumption can become significant (to the point where some jurisdictions have banned its use).

 3. Distributed consensus protocols are still not proven to scale to the degree expected of successful Internet protocols.
 In particular, relying on unknown third parties to deliver functionality can introduce variability in latency, availability, and throughput.
 This is a marked change for applications with high expectations for these properties (e.g., commercial Web services).

 4. By design, distributed consensus protocols diffuse responsibility for a function among several, difficult-to-identify parties.
 While this may be an effective way to prevent many kinds of centralization, it also means that making someone accountable for how the function is performed is impossible, beyond the bounds of the protocol's design.

+It is also important to recognise that a protocol can use distributed consensus for some functions, but still have centralization risk elsewhere.
+Even when distributed consensus is used exclusively (which is uncommon, due to the associated costs), some degree of coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
+That represents centralization risk, just at a different layer (inherited or platform, depending on the circumstances).

-These potential shortcomings do not rule out the use of distributed consensus technologies for every use case, and solutions or mitigations are maturing.
-They do, however, caution against applying these technologies uncritically.
+These potential shortcomings do not rule out the use of distributed consensus technologies for every use case.
+They do, however, caution against relying upon these technologies uncritically.

 # Guidelines for Protocol Designers {#considerations}